 - 1. Locate the instance you want to terminate in your list of instances on the Instances page. - 2.
 Right-click the instance, and then click Terminate. - 3.
 Click Yes, Terminate when prompted for confirmation.

-Deploying a WordPress Blog on Your Amazon EC2 Instance
+Tutorial: Deploying a WordPress Blog on Your Amazon EC2 Windows Instance

-This section walks you through the process of creating and deploying a WordPress website on an EC2 Windows instance.
+This tutorial will help you create and deploy a WordPress web site on an Amazon EC2 Windows instance.